joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/dw_datamarts/for_sale_cross/dw_datamarts_for_sale_cross.md

-## Datamarts For Sale
+## Datamarts For Sale Cross

 ### Purpose

-Creates/updates the datamart tables that don't have cross squad dependencies, for the context of Sales, in data lake and DW.
+Creates/updates the datamart tables with cross squad datamart dependencies, for the context of Sales, in data lake and DW.

 ### Execution Interval